Signe Salén: Career

 Following her graduation, she worked as a teaching assistant at the Allmänna Barnhuset orphanage and at a children's policlinic.
 She then married the physician Ernst Salén in 1902.
 They had two sons together, Ernst Ferdinand and Sven.
 After her husband was employed as a physician at a newly built hospital in Luleå in 1905, she began a medical practice there.
 She also occasionally assisted her husband during surgeries.
 Whilst there, she was also appointed as a physician at Luleå's Föreningen Mjölkdroppen, which provided milk to infants that could not be fed by breast milk.
 In 1906, she was appointed by the Norrbotten Tuberculosis Committee as a deputy member of the Hälsan Institute.

 In April 1908, her husband, Ernst Salén, died of meningitis.
 Two years later, she and her children moved to Söderby sanatorium, where she was employed as an assistant physician caring for patients with tuberculosis.
 Furthermore, during the 1910s, she worked as a teaching assistant at various institutes, including the Allmänna barnbördshuset birth clinic and Roslagstull Hospital.
 She also worked as a teaching assistant and as an assistant doctor at Saint Göran Hospital between 1916 and 1918, where she focused on treating tuberculosis and sexually transmitted diseases, the latter of which she later specialised in and was employed as an physician at Sweden's policlinic for genital diseases in women.

 Later life and death

 After turning 67 in 1939, she retired from the policlinic.
 Seven years later, in 1946, she requested a pension from the hospital, arguing that she had earned "a certain fee without the right to holidays, sick leave, overtime or a pension" and that she had frequently worked overtime without breaks.
 Despite claiming that her savings were insufficient to support herself and noting that fellow doctor, Gerda Kjellberg had received a pension, Salén's application was denied.
-The reason stated for the denial was that Salén treated fewer than 18,000 patients per year, which was viewed as a typical workload.
+The reason stated for the denial was that Salén treated fewer than 18,000 patients per year (ie nearly 50 patients per day), which was viewed as a typical workload.

 Salén died on 3 August 1963 in Stockholm, at the age of 91.
 She was buried at the Norra begravningsplatsen in Solna.